Gold miners face new challenge in plummeting gold price

 In contrast with some other small miners in Australia, Hillgrove shares fell only 4.5 percent on Tuesday.

-Perseus Mining, which has 216,000 ounces of production from its Edikan gold mine in Ghana hedged to the end of 2015 at $1,373 an ounce, also held up better than most of its peers, falling only 3.6 percent.
+Perseus Mining (PRU.AX), which has 216,000 ounces of production from its Edikan gold mine in Ghana hedged to the end of 2015 at $1,373 an ounce, also held up better than most of its peers, falling only 3.6 percent.

 (Additional reporting by Sonali Paul in Melbourne; Editing by Janet Guttsman, Alden Bentley and Joseph Radford)